jessecambon/jessecambon.github.io/_drafts/Essential-DataScience-R.md

 ### Stacking Data

-A simple way to combine datasets is to stack them vertically or horizontally.
-In this examle, we will first use the slice function to obtain subsets of the mpg dataset.
+If you have datasets whose columns or rows align, you can combine them by stacking them vertically or horizontally.
+In this example, we will first use the [slice](https://dplyr.tidyverse.org/reference/slice.html) function to obtain subsets of the ‘mpg’ dataset by row numbers and then stack these slices vertically and horizontally.

 Initial ‘mpg’ Dataset: